G-PORTAL/terraform-provider-gpcloud/README.md

 # Terraform Provider GPCloud

-_This template repository is built on the [Terraform Plugin Framework](https://github.com/hashicorp/terraform-plugin-framework).
-The template repository built on the [Terraform Plugin SDK](https://github.com/hashicorp/terraform-plugin-sdk) can be found at [terraform-provider-scaffolding](https://github.com/hashicorp/terraform-provider-scaffolding).
-See [Which SDK Should I Use?](https://www.terraform.io/docs/plugin/which-sdk.html) in the Terraform documentation for additional information._

-This repository is a *template* for a [Terraform](https://www.terraform.io) provider.
-It is intended as a starting point for creating Terraform providers, containing:
+This repository is a Terraform provider for [GPCloud](https://g-portal.cloud).
+It is intended to allow an Infrastructure-as-Code definition of the GPCloud services.

+Implemented Resources:
+- [x] `gpcloud_node` - The GPCloud Node resource
+- [x] `gpcloud_project` - The GPCloud Project resource
+- [x] `gpcloud_project_image` - The GPCloud Project Image resource (Custom image)
+- [x] `gpcloud_sshkey` - The GPCloud SSH-Key resource

+Implemented Data sources:
+- [x] `gpcloud_flavour` - The GPCloud Flavour data source
+- [x] `gpcloud_datacenter` - The GPCloud Datacenter data source
+- [x] `gpcloud_image` - The GPCloud Image data source (Official images)
+- [ ] `gpcloud_billing_address` - The GPCloud Billing Address data source
+  - needs to get imported from GPCloud, can be used to assign an existing billing address to a Project
-- A resource and a data source (`internal/provider/`),
+- [ ] `gpcloud_credit_card` - The GPCloud Credit Card data source
-- Examples (`examples/`) and generated documentation (`docs/`),
-- Miscellaneous meta files.

-These files contain boilerplate code that you will need to edit to create your own Terraform provider.
-Tutorials for creating Terraform providers can be found on the [HashiCorp Learn](https://learn.hashicorp.com/collections/terraform/providers-plugin-framework) platform. _Terraform Plugin Framework specific guides are titled accordingly._

-Please see the [GitHub template repository documentation](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template) for how to create a new repository from this template on GitHub.

-Once you've written your provider, you'll want to [publish it on the Terraform Registry](https://www.terraform.io/docs/registry/providers/publishing.html) so that others can use it.
+  - needs to get imported from GPCloud, can be used to assign an existing payment method to a Project

 ## Requirements

 - [Terraform](https://www.terraform.io/downloads.html) >= 1.0
 - [Go](https://golang.org/doc/install) >= 1.18

-## Building The Provider
+## Building The GPCloud Provider manually

 1. Clone the repository
 1. Enter the repository directory